dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 # C-DNS to PCAP

-It is possible to re-construct PCAP files from the C-DNS format.
-However this is a lossy process and some of the issues with reconstructing both the DNS payload and the full packet stream are outlined here.
+It is possible to re-construct PCAP files from the C-DNS format in a lossy fashion.
+Some of the issues with reconstructing both the DNS payload and the full packet stream are outlined here.

-Firstly the reconstruction depends on whether or not all the optional sections of both the query and response were captured in the C-DNS file.
+The reconstruction depends on whether or not all the optional sections of both the query and response were captured in the C-DNS file.
-Clearly if they were not all captured the reconstruction is imperfect.
+Clearly, if they were not all captured, the reconstruction will be imperfect.

-Secondly, even if all sections of the response were captured name compression presents a challenge in reconstructing the DNS response payload byte for byte. (#name-compression) discusses this is more detail.
+Even if all sections of the response were captured, one cannot reconstruct the DNS response payload exactly due to the fact that some DNS names in the message on the wire may have been compressed.
+(#name-compression) discusses this is more detail.

-Thirdly, not all transport
+Some transport
-information is captured in the C-DNS format.
+information is not captured in the C-DNS format.
 For example, the following aspects of the original packet stream cannot be re-constructed from the C-DNS format:

-* IP Fragmentation
+* IP fragmentation
 * TCP stream information:
      * Multiple DNS messages may have been sent in a single TCP segment
      * A DNS payload may have be split across multiple TCP segments
      * Multiple DNS messages may have be sent on a single TCP session
 * Malformed DNS messages and non-DNS packets

-Simple assumptions can be made on the reconstruction - fragmented and DNS-over-TCP messages can be reconstructed into single packets and a single TCP session can be constructed for each TCP packet.
+Simple assumptions can be made on the reconstruction: fragmented and DNS-over-TCP messages can be reconstructed into single packets and a single TCP session can be constructed for each TCP packet.

-Additionally if the malformed and non-DNS packets are captured separately into packet captures, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.
+Additionally, if malformed and non-DNS packets are captured separately into packet captures, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.